Legal

 Notice Concerning the Information of Children

 Our Services are not directed to children under the age of 18 and we do not intentionally collect information from children under 18.
-Please contact us if you believe a child has provided Personal Information to us and we will delete it.
+Please contact us if you believe a child has provided Personal Information to us and we will take steps to delete such information.

 Changes to This Policy